AntoineSavage/pizzascript/README.md

 # then returns the literal, unquoted:
 # [0 "" 'a [] {} 120 123]
-# notice how (fac 5) and n were evaluated to 120 and 123, respectively
+# notice how (fac 5) and n were evaluated here to 120 and 123, respectively
 ```

 ### Quoting values